Sway Calloway: Television

 In 2000, Sway was approached by MTV to join the network as a correspondent, becoming a regular reporter for its music video shows and news specials, including Total Request Live and the hip-hop music video show Direct Effect.
 Because MTV's studios are based in New York City, King Tech and The Wake Up Show went along with Sway in his move.
 Sway's prominence on MTV made the radio show even more popular than it was before.
 This inevitably led to a TV version of the show on MTV running briefly in January 2004.
 Sway and Tech also have a popular series of mixtapes that feature freestyles performed on the show.
 Sway recorded the voice introduction for the Super Bowl XXXVIII halftime show.

 In September 2005, Sway decided not to renew his contract with MTV.
 However, in 2006, Sway signed a new contract that included an ability to bring new projects to MTV, making him the first TV personality since Carson Daly to negotiate such a deal (Daly turned down a similar contract).
 He established the opportunity to produce programming with King Tech on MTV and other Viacom channels as well as continue to host programs.
+He hosted coverage of Michael Jackson's death for the network.

-Sway also appeared as a cameo in The Boondocks, voicing himself in "The Story Of Gangstalicious" in December 11, 2005.
+Sway appeared in cameo role voicing "Sway" in "The Story Of Gangstalicious", the December 11, 2005 episode of the animated series The Boondocks.

 He appeared as a guest star on the MTV sketch comedy show Short Circuitz in 2007.